manishaaasini/attendance/README.md

 pip install opencv-python face_recognition numpy pandas openpyxl

-3.Place your reference images in a folder named images within the project directory.
+3.Please create a image folder and place your reference images in a folder  within the project directory.
 Each image file name should be the person's name (e.g., john_doe.jpg).

 # Usage
 Ensure your webcam is connected and working.